-After the I-130 petition is approved by USCIS, the National Visa Center (NVC) will complete the process by instructing the foreign national spouse to fill out the necessary forms and pay the required fees.
-If the immigrant husband or wife plans on applying for the green card abroad, the NVC will send the file to the appropriate US consulate or embassy.
+After the I-130 petition is approved by USCIS, if the immigrant husband or wife lives outside the US, the case will be sent to the State Department’s National Visa Center (NVC).
+The NVC will instruct the foreign national spouse to fill out the necessary forms and pay the required fees.
+Once complete, the NVC will send the file to the appropriate US consulate or embassy.
 The foreign spouse will need to complete a medical exam, consular interview, and receive criminal record clearance prior to receiving their immigrant visa.
-If the marriage is less than two years old, the spouse will be issued a two-year conditional green card (CR1) that will need to be converted to an IR1 through the removal of conditions process.
+If the marriage is less than two years old when the foreign national enters the US, the spouse will be issued a two-year conditional green card (CR1) that will need to be converted to a permanent green card through the removal of conditions process two years later.

-Green Card through Marriage Adjustment of Status
+Adjustment of Status

 Green Card for the Spouse of a Lawful Permanent Resident (LPR)